ts-ivanova/liquid_film_solver/README.md

 # liquid_film_solver
-A solver for an integral boundary layer model for liquid films on moving substrates.
+A solver for an integral boundary layer model for liquid films on moving substrates developed for a project during RM2021:
+"Physics-based and Data-driven Modelling of Nonlinear Waves in Liquid Films" by T. Ivanova, supervised by Prof. M. Mendez and by F. Pino

 This project solves a simplified version of the 3D integral model for a liquid film on a moving substrate.